JRRS1982/TutorialProjects/dockerAndKubernetesCompleteGuideUdemy/complex/README.md

 #### What did i learn?

-- A shit tonne about AWS, a tonne about Travis, a metric shit tonne about Docker and more than I am going to be summarise / remember.
+- A shit tonne about AWS, a tonne about Travis, a metric shit tonne about Docker and more than I am going to be summarize / remember.

 #### What would i do differently?

-- Write better notes, I am definetly going to be referring back to this project in the future.
+- Write better notes, I am going to be referring back to this project in the future.
-- I am going to do this project again at somepoint.
+- I am going to do this project again at some point.

 #### Credits
 - [Stephen Grider: Docker and Kubernetes Udemy Course](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/)